Case Study: ZAMA/USDC - Weeks 1-2

-Zama partnered with Monarch to launch the ZAMA/USDC spot market on Hyperliquid.
-The market had institutional DMMs providing depth, but their spreads were wide, averaging >80+ bps
+Zama partnered with Monarch to improve liquidity on the ZAMA/USDC spot market on Hyperliquid.
+The market had institutional DMMs providing depth, but their spreads were wide, averaging more than 80 bps.

 The result: a market with liquidity on the book but almost no trading activity.
 Volume averaged $3K/day in the week before the campaign.